Undergraduate

 Chapter One

-As you pursue your Bachelor's degree in English at CSU, you'll be encouraged to tap into your curiosity and creativity, learn how to write purposely for a variety of audiences, and develop cultural understanding by exploring literature from a wide range of global perspectives and historical contexts.
+As you pursue your Bachelor's degree, you'll be encouraged to tap into your curiosity and creativity, learn how to write purposely for a variety of audiences, and develop cultural understanding by reading literature from a wide range of global perspectives and historical contexts.

-English majors can choose from five concentrations, allowing you to focus and specialize according to your interests and future goals:
+English majors can choose from six concentrations, allowing you to focus and specialize according to your interests and future goals:

 No matter which direction you choose, you’ll have the support and mentoring of faculty and staff committed to your success.